Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: MRC BO06 randomized clinical trial data

-Barplots of CTCAE-grades over cycles for each chemotherapy-induced non-haematological toxicity are reported in Figure \ref{fig:grades}.
-As expected, \textit{generic} toxicities were more frequent than \textit{drug-specific} ones.
+Considering the CTCAE-grades registered over cycles for each non-haematological adverse event, \textit{generic} toxicities were more frequent than \textit{drug-specific} ones, as expected.
 Nausea/vomiting was reported at least once over cycles in 97.3\% of patients (367/377), with a percentage that decreased over cycles from 84.9\% in cycle 1 to 52.5\% in cycle 6.
-The percentages of patients who reported oral mucositis or infections were more stable over cycles: 30.5\%-43.3\% for mucositis, with 78\% (294/377) reporting mucositis at least once, and 23.8\%-31.3\% for infection, with 69\% (260/377) reporting an infection at least once.
+The percentages of patients who reported oral mucositis or infections were more stable over cycles: 30.5\%--43.3\% for mucositis, with 78\% (294/377) reporting mucositis at least once, and 23.8\%--31.3\% for infection, with 69\% (260/377) reporting an infection at least once.
 Ototoxicity was reported at least once in 21.5\% (81/377), cardiac toxicity in 14.1\% (53/377) and neurological toxicity in 11.7\% (44/377).
 At each cycle, CTCAE-grade 4 for \textit{generic} toxicities and CTCAE-grades $\ge2$ for \textit{drug-specific} toxicities were reported in less than 5\% of patients.
-For this reason, the low-frequency classes have been merged, ending up with the following toxic categories which represent \begin{itemize} \item the severity of the toxic event for \textit{generic} toxicities: \textit{none} (CTCAE-grade 0), \textit{mild} (CTCAE-grade 1), \textit{moderate} (CTCAE-grade 2), and \textit{severe} (CTCAE-grades 3 or 4); \item the absence or the presence of toxic event for \textit{drug-specific} toxicities: \textit{no} (CTACE-grade 0) and \textit{yes} (CTACE-grades $\ge1$). \end{itemize} These categories identified for each toxicity constitute the item-response elements selected to model the latent process representing the "true" overall toxic status.
-Table \ref{t:toxcat} shows the observed frequencies (and percentages) of the selected categories for each toxicity over cycles.
-The observed responses for each patient are then given by his/her longitudinal toxic categories measured along the cycles, which are finally used to evaluate his/her LOTox condition during treatment.
+Low-frequency classes were merged and toxic categories were represented according to the degree of severity or as present or not, depending on the type of toxicity as follows: \begin{itemize} \item the severity of the toxic event for \textit{generic} toxicities: \textit{none} (CTCAE-grade 0), \textit{mild} (CTCAE-grade 1), \textit{moderate} (CTCAE-grade 2), and \textit{severe} (CTCAE-grades 3 or 4); \item the absence or the presence of toxic event for \textit{drug-specific} toxicities: \textit{no} (CTACE-grade 0) and \textit{yes} (CTACE-grades $\ge1$). \end{itemize} These categories identified for each toxicity constitute the item-response elements selected to model the latent process representing the “true” overall toxic status.
+Table \ref{t:toxcat} shows the observed frequencies (and percentages) of the selected categories for each toxicity over cycles for the final cohort.
+The observed responses for each patient are then given by the longitudinal toxic categories measured along the cycles, which are used to evaluate the LOTox condition during treatment.